st0pli/LafTools/devtools/docs-generator/files/FAQ.md

 ${Dot("JseUpWpV6","But as LafTools's author, I prefer not to tell the story for now, haha.")}

-# 🎷 ${Dot("m3wnIDvAF","Inspiration")}

-${Dot("t5DDvnfna","This project is primarily inspired by the following musicians:")}

-- Joe Pass
-- The Manhattan Transfer
-- Laura Shigihara
-- Asleep at the Wheel
-- Khalil Fong
-- Li Rong Hao
-- Chet Atkins
-- Les Paul
-- Tommy Emmanuel
-- Martin Taylor
-- Frédéric Chopin
-- Claude Debussy
-- Oscar Peterson
-- Hugo Strasser
-- Jay Chou
-- Stefanie Sun
-- David Tao
-- Jacky Cheung
-- Teresa Teng
-- Jack Johnson
-- Harry Styles(As It Was)
-- Lovebugs

-${Dot("ZdiIi8j","Specifically, the performance of **Satin Doll** by the virtuoso **Joe Pass** in 'An Evening With Joe Pass' (1994) has been a source of strength and confidence for me, empowering me to face any dilemma in life.")}

-Thank you!

-Ryan Laf
-Mar.
-20th, 2021

 # 🌱 ${Dot("I-Zaii3HZ","What's with the name?")} (Old explanation)

 #### _The Tools for Laffin' At Life_